Marketing Clarity: The Foundation of Small Business Growth

 You don’t need a massive campaign.
 You need a simple, focused plan.

-Here’s a real-world example: I recently worked with a small service-based business that was posting 3 times a week, had a newsletter list, and was outsourcing social media to a freelancer.
-But there was no strategy behind it—just "keeping up appearances."
-We stripped it right back: one clear audience, one consistent message, two platforms, and one lead magnet.
-Within 6 weeks, they were getting replies, booked calls, and actually enjoying their marketing again.
+I recently collaborated with a small service-based business that was posting three times a week, had a newsletter list, and was outsourcing social media to a freelancer.
+However, there was no strategy behind it—just "keeping up appearances."

 So, What Should You Be Doing Instead?